-An incident occurred on August 10 which made FBI force an Apple iPhone X owner to unlock the device with his face.
-The incident happened last month in Columbus, Ohio when the FBI called on a 28-year-old Grant Michalski at his home.
+An incident occurred on August 10, which made the FBI force an Apple iPhone X owner to unlock the device with his face.
+The incident happened last month in Columbus, Ohio, when the FBI called on 28-year-old Grant Michalski at his home.
 Armed with a search warrant, the FBI forced Michalski to glance at his Apple iPhone X, unlocking the device, as reported by Forbes.

 Michalski was ultimately charged with receiving and possessing child pornography.
-To look for evidence that whether Grant Michalski had sent or received child pornography, the FBI raided his home.
-They were equipped with a search warrant which allowed them to search Michalski’s computer for evidence, and during the raid, agents recovered his iPhone X. Michalski was asked to face his phone which he gladly did.
+The FBI raided his home to look for evidence of whether Grant Michalski had sent or received child pornography.
+They were equipped with a search warrant which allowed them to search Michalski’s computer for evidence, and during the raid, agents recovered his iPhone X. Michalski was asked to face his phone, which he gladly did.

 Previously, Apple defied a federal judge back by not unlocking the iPhone 5C belonging to San Bernardino shooter Syed Farook in 2016.
-Since then locked iPhones have been opened by suspects using their fingerprints to activate Touch ID.
+Since then, suspects have opened locked iPhones using their fingerprints to activate Touch ID.

 Cracking machines from GrayShift and Cellebrite has become a common practice as many law enforcement agencies rely on it that uses brute force techniques to unlock an iPhone.
 Talking about GrayShift, it has been able to stay one step ahead of Apple, claiming that it solved the USB Restrictive Mode introduced in iOS 12.